PeterCamilleri/mini_readline/README.md

 * :eoi_detect is used to control the end of input detection logic.
 If disabled, eoi inputs are treated as unmapped.
 If enabled, they raise a MiniReadlineEOI exception.
+* A few options control the history buffer.
+With the history option on, lines entered are retained in a buffer.
+Otherwise, no record is kept of entered text.
+When no_blanks is set, blank lines are not saved.
+When no_dups is set, duplicate lines are not saved.
+If so, when duplicates do occur, the no_move option keeps the older copy.
+Otherwise the newer copy is retained.
 * :secret_mask is a masking character to be used for sensitive input like a password or missile launch code.
 This should be exactly one character long.
 Typical values are "\*" or " ".
 Also, any secret entries should be done with